-Riley explains why this is important: “Neutraceuticals must go through some scrutiny,” he says, noting that national regulations ascertain product quality, because they facilitate the examination and documentation of every aspect of the production process.
+Riley explains why this is important: “Nutraceuticals must go through some scrutiny,” he says, noting that national regulations ascertain product quality, because they facilitate the examination and documentation of every aspect of the production process.
 “This becomes especially essential if, for example, a person has an allergic reaction to a particular ingredient in a product.”
 Using the example of honey, Riley says: “All honey is not equal.”
 He explains that down to the very bark of the tree in which the bees build their hive or the plant from which they get pollen can affect the quality of the honey and the consumer’s experience.

 He also inserts a note of caution, warning that consumers have to be careful and vigilant about the products they purchase.
 “Beware of unregistered products,” he warns.
-“These compromise the integrity of the neutraceutical industry.”
+“These compromise the integrity of the nutraceutical industry.”

 He notes that the SRC is working assiduously to combat this.
 “We’ve done extensive work on endemic [plant] species, like bird pepper, cashew bark, guinea hen weed …,” he says.
 But there are challenges.
 Chief among them are the regulations stipulations outlined in the Food & Drug Act (composed in the 1970s).
-The Act makes a clern distinction between what is categorised as “food”, and whst is considered “drugs”, and does not make allowance for a food to be registered as a drug, even if it has medicinal properties and is being marketed for this purpose.
+The Act makes a clear distinction between what is categorised as “food”, and whst is considered “drugs”, and does not make allowance for a food to be registered as a drug, even if it has medicinal properties and is being marketed for this purpose.

 “We have had discussions,” says Riley.
-“Submissions have been made to Cabinet for amendments to recognise nutraceutical foods as drugs … and to create a more favourable space for safeguarding and improving Jamaica’s nutraceutical industry.”
+“Submissions have been made to Cabinet for amendments to recognize nutraceutical foods as drugs … and to create a more favourable space for safeguarding and improving Jamaica’s nutraceutical industry.”
 This, Riley believes, will pave the way for the nation to derive the many benefits of the nutraceutical industry.

 He laments the fact that most Jamaicans only think of nutraceuticals in terms of “tonics, capsules and tablets”, when in fact, there are myriad jobs that are created in every step of the nutraceutical creation and marketing process.
-One area he thinks is underutilised is that of functional foods.
+One area he thinks is underutilized is that of functional foods.
 He says more persons could be marketing foods for their health value.
 So, for example, instead of just marketing a piece of pumpkin, the marketer would highlight that it is a vitamin-rich food that provides multiple health benefits.

 Other jobs he lists include: